mauriciopoppe/blog/site/content/notes/programming/programming-languages/cpp-refresher.md

 trunk
 ├── bin     : for all executables (applications)
-├── lib     : for all other binaries (static and shared libraries (.so or .dll)) ├── include : for all project header files, other third party header files that do not exist in `/usr/local/include` should be here
-├── src     : for source files
+├── lib     : for all other binaries (static and shared libraries (.so or .dll)) ├── include : for all project header files, 3rd party files not present in `/usr/local/include` should be here ├── src     : for source files
 ├── doc     : for documentation
 ├── build   : for all the object files, removed by `clean`